 Milan is also active as a conductor and founder of Music for the People, a New York-based ensemble dedicated to a new perspective and concert experience of classical music.
-He has studied conducting with Jorma Panula, Jeffrey Milarsky, Johannes Schlaefli, Colin Metters, and others.
 In addition to his musical interests, he is also an avid runner, an occasional triathlete and a huge fan of modern architecture and design, especially the Mid Century Modern style.

 You may contact Milan HERE.